italia/daf-docs/installation/local/devVM.rst

 ==============
 Docker image
 ==============
-In Virtual Machine to access folder with container docker image:
+In the Virtual Machine, to access a folder with container docker image:

 .. code-block:: bash

  > sudo -i
  > cd /root/docker

-All container starts automatically when Virtual Machine satrts.
+All the containers start automatically when the Virtual Machine starts.

 ===============
 Configuration
 ===============
-Add in your PC file hosts the following lines:
+In your PC Hosts file, add the following lines:

 .. code-block:: bash

  x.x.x.x ipa.example.test superset.daf.test.it metabase.daf.test.it ckan.daf.test.it mongodb ckan metabase supersetd
  127.0.0.1 datipubblici-private.daf.test.it

-When x.x.x.x is the Virtual Machine IP address
+where x.x.x.x is the Virtual Machine IP address.

 Access Docker Services
 ----------------------
-When Virtual Machine is in run you can access to the docker services from your browser.
+When the Virtual Machine is running, you can access to the docker services from your browser.

 FreeIPA
 ^^^^^^^^^